-- A simple and easy-to-use structure
+- A simple and easy-to-use structure.

-- Pagination on all multiple return calls
+- Pagination on all multiple return calls.

-- Detailed response messages
+- Detailed response messages.

-- Interactive documentation
+- Interactive documentation.

-This API is under active development, and more functionality is being added with each product release.
 For information on how to get started with the Commander API, see Get Started.

-Note: Commander also has a Commander Legacy API, which consumes and produces XML documents through standard HTTP methods.
+- Commander also has a Commander Legacy API, which consumes and produces XML documents through standard HTTP methods.
 Although the Commander Legacy API is still supported, all new feature development is being done for the Commander API.
 Note that Commander only provides a PowerShell client for the Commander Legacy API.

-Note: If you have access to a Commander installation, you can enter the following URL in your browser to access the reference documentation for the Commander API in a separate browser window:
+If you have access to a Commander installation, you can enter the following URL in your browser to access the reference documentation for the Commander API in a separate browser window:

 https://<Commander hostname or IP address>:<port>/rest/docs/v3